By Mayo Clinic Staff

 - Antidepressants.
 The tricyclic antidepressant doxepin (Zonalon), used in cream form, can help relieve itching.
 This drug may cause dizziness and drowsiness.

 Ask about other options.
-Several medications under study show promise for people whose chronic hives resist treatment:
+Several medications may help people whose chronic hives resist treatment:

-- An injectable asthma drug.
-Several studies show the drug omalizumab (Xolair) is very effective against difficult-to-treat chronic hives, without side effects.
-But it is more costly than other options and is not usually covered by insurance.
+- An injectable drug.
+Several studies show the drug omalizumab (Xolair) is very effective against a type of difficult-to-treat chronic hives.

 - Asthma drugs with antihistamines.
 Medications that interfere with the action of leukotriene modifiers may be helpful when used with antihistamines.
 Examples are montelukast (Singulair) and zafirlukast (Accolate).
 Side effects may include behavior and mood changes.